FastReload/LegalEye/README.md

 ##  Dataset: LEDGAR

-We use the publicly availableLEDGAR dataset, introduced by Tuggener et al. (LREC 2020), for clause-level classification.
+We use the publicly available LEDGAR dataset, introduced by Tuggener et al. ([LREC 2020 Paper](https://aclanthology.org/2020.lrec-1.155.pdf)), for clause-level classification.

 You can also find a zip version of the dataset already uploaded in the repository for convenience.